 “But the goat chosen by lot as the scapegoat shall be presented alive before the LORD to be used for making atonement by sending it into the wilderness as a scapegoat.”

 God only forgives through blood, not words.
 We’ve adopted this theology of daily-forgiveness-begging by aimlessly trusting those who don’t understand what the Cross has done.
-Just because a person is out of control, overly-emotional–or manipulatively sweet and gentle, therefore making you feel like trash–we don’t have to believe them.
-Especially if their emotionalism is contrary to the proper interpretation of the Word in light of Jesus’ finished work.
+Just because someone is out of control, overly-emotional, or manipulatively sweet and gentle–therefore making us feel like trash–we don’t have to believe them.
+Especially if their emotionalism is contrary to proper interpretation of Scripture in light of Jesus’ finished work.

-On this side of the Cross the author of Hebrews explains how their people had their sin-slate cleaned prior to Messiah:
+On this side of the Cross the author of Hebrews explains how the Jews had their sin-slate cleaned prior to Messiah:

 “In fact, the Law requires that nearly everything be cleansed with blood, and without the shedding of blood there is no forgiveness.”
 (Hebrews 9:22)

-The Israelites, the Jews, the Hebrews (all three are the same group, we non-Jews are called Gentiles), they were forgiven for every sin for the previous year–all of them–at the Day of Atonement.
+Israel, the Israelites, the Jews, the Hebrews (all the same group, the same race; we non-Jews are called Gentiles), they were forgiven of every sin for the previous year on the Day of Atonement.
 These men, women, and children had 613 rules to follow.
-When they broke one, they didn’t neurotically stop what they were doing and ask God to forgive them.
-Nor did they list off all their sins before bed, pleading with Yahweh to once again forgive them as they promised to do better.
+When they broke one they didn’t neurotically stop what they were doing and ask God to forgive them.
+Nor did they list off all their sins before bed, pleading with Yahweh for forgiveness as they promised to do better.
 Never did they confess to a priest, either.
 Not once is this recorded in the Old Testament.
+They had to wait.

-The priest was simply a middleman from one of their twelve tribes, Levi; a jobless person who could only work at the temple.
+The truth is, the priests were simply middlemen from one of their twelve tribes, the tribe of Levi.
+They were unemployed people who could only work at the temple.
 The tithe was meant to support them because they weren’t allowed to have any other vocation.
-Those Levitical priests would laugh if someone tried to merely “confess” sins to them.
+The Levitical priests would laugh if someone tried to merely confess sins to them.
 Blood had to be shed, and they all knew it.